Gait Enhancing Mobile Shoe:

 Haptics (EML 4593/6930):

 Part of the Haptics class project is to build a haptic device and/or conduct psychophysical experiments.
-Here are a few photos of the demonstrations from Spring 2010, from Spring 2011, and from Spring 2012. |
+Here are a few photos of the demonstrations from Spring 2010, Spring 2011, Spring 2012, Spring 2013, Spring 2014, and Fall 2015. |